greenbone/notus-scanner/INSTALL.md

 To retrieve package-lists and publish results Notus needs a MQTT broker running.

-To install a local MQTT-broker on debian you can execute:
+To install a local MQTT-broker on Debian you can execute:

 ```
 $ apt-get install mosquitto